ATM Repair Course and Training Information

 Techniques in Electronics Servicing and Troubleshooting Course

 Students experience firsthand the electronic devices and equipment they might service in the field, such as automated teller machines and office equipment.
 They learn to read schematic diagrams and troubleshoot electronic issues common in these machines.
 Laboratory sessions allow the practice of diagnosing and repair techniques.

 This course addresses both alternate (AC) and direct circuitry (DC).
 Instruction focuses on the construction and function of electronic circuitry found in electronic equipment, such as ATMs.
 Students learn to use electronic models to analyze and solve electronic circuitry issues.

 Lessons focus on devices such as semiconductors and their role in circuitry found in modern electronic equipment, including ATMs.
 Instruction addresses diodes, amplifiers, transistors and oscillators.
 A laboratory component is usually combined with instruction lectures.

 Training Options in ATM Repair

-ATM repair technicians usually receive basic knowledge and generalized training through an associate degree program.
+ATM repair technicians usually receive basic knowledge and generalized training through a certificate or associate degree program.
 Then, many employers provide additional on-the-job training to teach technicians to service their specific ATM equipment.
 However, professional organizations like the Electronics Technicians Association, International (ETA-I) and the International Society of Certified Electronics Technicians (ISCET) offer certification options that also provide training for aspiring technicians or working technicians that want to advance their careers.
 Both organizations offer the Associate Certified Electronics Technician certification, which is an option for electronics technicians with less than two years of experience and a requirement before taking the more advanced Journeyman Certified Electronics Technician exam, also offered by both the ETA-I and the ISCET.

 Related to ATM Repair Course and Training Information